Official Competition Details, Rules and Format

 III.5 Final Scoring

-The number of points awarded by the individual judges will be averaged for each of the 21 judging areas above, and these results will be offered to each participating team for their edification.
-The total of the average scores over all 22 areas (max 1100) will be used to determine the award winners.
+The number of points awarded by the individual judges will be averaged for each of the 23 judging areas above, and these results will be offered to each participating team for their edification.
+The total of the average scores over all 23 areas (max 1200) will be used to determine the ranking.

-When two teams of judges are used (due to a large number of entries) each judging team will determine the top three winners in their group, and the resulting six contestants will participate in a runoff of oral presentations and vehicle examinations judged by all judges.
-Those results will be combined with the original written report scores to determine the final winner.
+When two teams of judges are used (due to a large number of entries) each judging team will determine the top three winners in their group, and the resulting six contestants will participate in a runoff of oral presentations and vehicle examinations judged by all judges to determine an overall Design Winner.
+The six teams will be judged in random order.

 IV.
 NAVIGATION CHALLENGE